coderefinery/pre-workshop-survey/README.md

 The survey includes the questions [listed here](questions.md).

-## License conditions
+## License and attribution

-This work is licensed under CC 4.0 BY, see the file LICENSE
+This work is licensed under CC 4.0 BY, see the [LICENSE](LICENSE) file.

-### Attribution
 When using the data from the CodeRefinery post-workshop survey, please state following attribution:
-"Post-workshop survey" by [CodeRefinery](https://coderefinery.org) is licensed under CC BY 4.0
+"Post-workshop survey" by [CodeRefinery](https://coderefinery.org), licensed under CC BY 4.0.

 ## Processing steps
 [A script](preprocess-personal.py)